-- 1) Adhered laminated membrane, composite or moisture resistant fibreglass-faced silicon treated gypsum core board overlays measuring at least 12.7 mm (1/2") thick must be used when - 1) Conventionally Insulated Systems support overburden (overlays must provide compressive strength of at least 620 kPa (90 psi). - 2) mandated by the standards for mineral wool insulation (see 7.1.1.2 (11)).
-See also Part 14 The ROOF as a PLATFORM for design and construction standards. - 2) Roof system components adhered with two-component low-rise polyurethane foam must be - 1) installed immediately in wet adhesive (before a surface skin develops), applied - 1) in parallel runs or in a Z-pattern, no more than 150 mm (6") from any edge of the board and spaced no more than 300 mm (12") apart. - 2) to a clean, dry and contaminant-free surface. - 3) in ribbon widths specified by the adhesive manufacturer or, in the absence of manufacturer requirements, 19 mm (3/4") wide. - 2) properly placed and weighted in wet adhesive until cured. - 3) Hot bitumen used to adhere a roof assembly - must be applied at minimum rates and temperatures based on the type of product, as published by the material manufacturer and in the RoofStar Guarantee Standards for Builtup Roof (BUR) Systems. - 2) may be applied on slopes up to 1/2:12 (for steeper slopes, select a different method of securement).
+- 1) Adhered overlays must conform to the Design requirements in Section 1 of this Part. - 2) Roof system components adhered with two-component low-rise polyurethane foam must be - 1) installed immediately in wet adhesive (before a surface skin develops), applied - 1) in parallel runs or in a Z-pattern, no more than 150 mm (6") from any edge of the board and spaced no more than 300 mm (12") apart. - 2) to a clean, dry and contaminant-free surface. - 3) in ribbon widths specified by the adhesive manufacturer or, in the absence of manufacturer requirements, 19 mm (3/4") wide. - 2) properly placed and weighted in wet adhesive until cured. - 3) Hot bitumen used to adhere a roof assembly - must be applied at minimum rates and temperatures based on the type of product, as published by the material manufacturer and in the RoofStar Guarantee Standards for Builtup Roof (BUR) Systems. - 2) may be applied on slopes up to 1/2:12 (for steeper slopes, select a different method of securement).